 Estimated reading time: 2 minutes

-If you have ideas about teachers and coaches that might be helpful to readers, share them in the comments section below.
+If you have ideas about employee motivation that might be helpful to readers, share them in the comments section below.
 Thanks!

 Would you like to contribute a post?